 DIY Vinyl Record Shelf by The Surznick Common Room

-The shelf itself was initially made to allow users to hang on a wall or stand on a floor.
-However, Surznick’s Common Room has cleverly modified it to include 5.5-inch round taper legs attached to the bottom of the unit and turned it into the ideal, simple and functional record storage piece.
+Surznick’s Common Room cleverly modified it to include 5.5-inch round taper legs and turned it into the ideal, simple and functional record storage piece.

-DIY Record Player Stand: Marianela from Love Vividly
+DIY Record Player Stand from Marianela from Love Vividly

-This record player stand has been slightly modified by Marianela from Love Vividly, and the result is super impressive!
-The original design of the player is a vintage small furniture piece that uses small sliding doors to secure the storage area and has round taper legs with rubber feet.
+This stand has been slightly modified by Marianela from Love Vividly, and the result is super impressive!
+The original design of the player is a vintage small furniture piece that uses small sliding doors to secure the storage area.

 Old Stereo Console project by Robert from Old Crazy House

-They plan to sand and refinish the wood and replace the speakers with current generation ones.
-Most of the old audio equipment is also expected to be taken out of the stand and replaced with updated material that is capable of playing digital media.
+They plan to sand and refinish the wood and replace the speakers.
+Most of the old audio equipment is also expected to be taken out and replaced with updated material that is capable of playing digital media.

 Alicia also makes use of the removable speakers that came with her record player and stores them inside two of the shelves.
-The remaining shelves were then filled with a record collection and styled with plants and accessories that were available on hand.
+The remaining shelves were filled with records while adding a few extras for decorative purposes.

 DIY Retro Cabinet by Carrie and John from Dream Green DIY